 Whilst collecting the various “foods” for the face tree, the boys learn about the world around them.
 Deciduous trees, acorns, identifying trees by the leaves and how the soil we are walking on has broken down from leaves that dropped past autumns ago.
 I remember learning like this with my dad and I know it’s stuck with me since I was little, so it’s lovely to see the same happening for them.
 I love outdoor learning but it’s also true that lots of parents are put off by it.

-According to a NEW survey by antiseptic cream, Savlon, modern parents are more cautious than ever before about their children playing outdoors.
+According to a NEW survey by Savlon advanced healing gel, modern parents are more cautious than ever before about their children playing outdoors.

 Despite agreeing that outdoor play is important for children’s development (94%) and that minor scrapes are an important part of growing up (94%), modern mums and dads express worry about letting their children enjoy traditional outdoor past times such as splashing in puddles and picking berries, with 2/3 of parents believing that indoor play is safer for their child than outdoor play.